texas-robocamp/texas-robocamp.github.io/tutorials/programming/arrays.md

 permalink: arrays.html
 ---

-## Arrays

 Sometimes we want to store lists of data together in one place.
 For example, it might be handy to have a list of all your grades from science class.
 You could go back later and average all the grades in the list together to find out your final grade in science.
-In C++, lists are called arrays, and they have some special properties.

 You can think of an array like a motel.
 Let's begin by imagining a single-story motel complex.
 The rooms are laid out in a row right next to each other.
 If you stand in front of room 7, you know that room 8 will be right next door, and room 9 will be after room 8.
 Arrays work in the same way.
 We can put values inside each of the "rooms" in the array, and since they are numbered logically, we can quickly find any "room" we need.